caowenbin/frontik/docs/config.md

 | `sentry_dsn`                 | `str`   | `None`        | Enable Sentry and set Sentry DSN for sending errors                    |

 The only option that is mandatory for running Frontik is `app` option — the name of application package.

-If you are using the [built-in supervisor](/docs/supervisor.md), you should specify the options for starting several Frontik instances in the same configuration file

 There are also certain options, that can be defined during application initialization, see [Configuring Frontik application](/docs/config-app.md) for more details.